muradkarakas/Sodium/README.md

 * Add database libray paths to the system `PATH` environment variable.

-* Run Visual Studio as administrator.
+* Run Visual Studio 2019 Community Edition as administrator.
 Then find and open `c:\Sodium\Sodium.sln` solution file.

+* Compile and link in `Debug` or `Release` profile with 64Bit CPU architecture.

 * If you get `library/dll file not found` message during link, please modify project settings according to database library paths.